flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 I bet you're already a little "architect" like me, aiming at code monuments of sheer beauty, why else would you pick up a book with such a pretentious title?
 But **what we think is optimal or what feels beautiful isn't necessarily that by the intrinsic standards and true nature of the subject matter**.

-When developing software, we often cling to a so called "architecture" without really knowing why. **Compliance with an architecture pattern yields consistency and beauty in terms of that pattern but not necessarily in terms of the nature of software itself.**
+When developing software, we often cling to some so called "architecture" without really knowing why. **Compliance with an architecture pattern yields consistency and beauty in terms of that pattern but not necessarily in terms of the nature of software itself.**

 [Model-View-Presenter](https://en.wikipedia.org/wiki/Model–view–presenter), for instance, is not an architecture.
 It's a subjective observation, a simplified model of reality, a perceived pattern.